-Demonstrate the professional skills and knowledge required in the automotive industry.

-Apply safety procedures required in shop practices.

-Apply the principles necessary for the practical applications within the automotive industry.
+- Demonstrate the professional skills and knowledge required in the automotive industry. - Apply safety procedures required in shop practices. - Apply the principles necessary for the practical applications within the automotive industry.

-Information on program length, estimated cost of education, completion rates, student loan Indebtedness, and job placement.
+Information on program length, estimated cost of education, completion rates, student loan Indebtedness, and job placement: Certificate of Achievement, Automotive Technology